 Less Than Significant Impact.
-Although Area 40 is within the SOI of the City of Ceres, the new water mains installed by the Project would be connected to the City of Modesto's existing water system, which primarily uses groundwater, in addition to surface water supplies during wet years.
-According to the Modesto Water Master Plan (2017), sufficient water supplies are available to meet the demands of both North Modesto and South Modesto through 2050 for normal/wet year supply and demand conditions.
-In dry years, the City of Modesto indicates that groundwater production would increase to meet demand.

-However, the increase in groundwater production in response to shortages in treated surface water supplies is within the operational yield estimates for the Modesto and Turlock Subbasins and is not anticipated to have any adverse effects on the underlying groundwater subbasins either through subsidence or diminished water resources (Modesto 2017).
-Furthermore, the East Stanislaus Integrated Regional Water Management Plan (2013) states that the City of Modesto has adequate water supplies to meet projected water demands through 2035 during all hydrologic conditions.
-Project implementation would not exceed the Modesto groundwater supply projections, and impacts would be less than significant.
+The new water mains installed by the Project would be connected to the City's existing water system, which primarily uses groundwater, in addition to surface water supplies during wet years.
+According to the City Water Master Plan (2017), sufficient water supplies are available to meet the demands of both North Modesto and South Modesto through 2050 for normal/wet year supply and demand conditions.
+In dry years, the City indicates that groundwater production would increase to meet demand.
+However, the City's increase in groundwater production in response to shortages in treated surface water supplies is within the operational yield estimates for the Modesto and Turlock Subbasins and is not anticipated to have any adverse effects on the underlying groundwater subbasins either through subsidence or diminished water resources (Modesto 2017).
+Furthermore, the East Stanislaus Integrated Regional Water Management Plan (2013) states that the City has adequate water supplies to meet projected water demands through 2035 during all hydrologic conditions.
+Therefore, Project implementation would not exceed the City's groundwater supply projections, and impacts would be less than significant.